panafaso/MealPlan-Assistant-Bot/README.md

   [https://www.kaggle.com ](https://www.kaggle.com/datasets/adilshamim8/daily-food-and-nutrition-dataset)
   Used as a local CSV dataset for nutritional information (calories and macronutrients).

-These sources were selected because they are publicly available, easy to integrate, and suitable for demonstrating real-world data usage in a task-oriented dialogue system.
+These sources were selected because they are publicly available, easy to integrate and suitable for demonstrating real-world data usage in a task-oriented dialogue system.